Fair Work Act 2009 Compliance Guide for Australian Employers

 National Employment Standards (NES)

-All Australian employees are entitled to the 10 NES.
-You cannot contract out of these:
+All Australian employees are entitled to the 11 NES.
+You cannot contract out of these.
+For automated NES assessments, try the NES Compliance Checker module.

 1. 1.
 Maximum 38-hour week + reasonable additional hours